NiklasEi/nmsutilities/README.md

 Check https://www.spigotmc.org/wiki/spigot-nms-and-minecraft-versions-1-16/ for latest nms versions.

 From 1.17 on we develop with a remapped Spigot jar.
 Get one using BuildTools like so `java -jar BuildTools.jar --rev $version --remapped`.
+To quickly set up all required spigot/craftbukkit versions, go to the directory with your `BuildTools.jar` and run the `install_all_versions.sh` script.
 Then create a new module, and the new version to the switch case in the `nmsutilities` module.

+## Bump project version

+`mvn versions:set -DnewVersion=`
+`mvn versions:commit` or `mvn versions:revert`